Available Timelines (sorted by category):

 2) Satan had so misrepresented God that Jesus wanted to show us (and the angels) what God was really like.

 3) If left unchecked, Satan and sin would destroy the earth, and us.
-Jesus came and died so that we could live, and because of His death, He has a "legal" right to save all who believe in (trust) Him.
+Jesus came and died so that we could live, and because of His death, He has a "legal" right to save all who believe (all who trust) in Him.

 Judgment of ALL people * - After Jesus rose from the dead He returned to Heaven and according to the prophecy found in Daniel 8 & 9 has already started the judgment of all humans (both the dead and the living).